 An initial prototype phase was implemented in two districts of West Bengal, India: North 24 Parganas and South 24 Parganas.
 Experience and lessons from this prototype now forms the basis for ongoing work on the DIPH in Ethiopia.

-IDEAS carries out qualitative studies to assess what happens in the long term to donor-funded maternal and newborn health innovations that are scaled-up – and how the Bill & Melinda Gates Foundation and other donors can take steps to foster sustainability.
+IDEAS carried out qualitative studies to assess what happens in the long term to donor-funded maternal and newborn health innovations that are scaled-up – and how the Bill & Melinda Gates Foundation and other donors can take steps to foster sustainability.

 Blog PostICTs in maternal and child health poised for scale up in Uttar Pradesh, India